 Cheng WL, Hsiao CH, Tseng HW, Lee TP.
 Noninvasive prenatal diagnosis.
 Taiwan J Obstet Gynecol.
 2015 Aug;54(4):343-9.

 de Jong A, Maya I, van Lith JM.
 Prenatal screening: current practice, new developments, ethical challenges.
 Bioethics.
 2015 Jan;29(1):1-8.

-FAQs from users: 'What type of prenatal diagnostic is recommended for a woman who has become pregnant through IVF?', 'Which prenatal diagnostic test is best suited to detect Down syndrome?', 'What happens if I get bad results with a chorionic biopsy?' and 'How can genetic diseases be diagnosted in a fetus?'.
+FAQs from users: 'What type of prenatal diagnostic is recommended for a woman who has become pregnant through IVF?', 'Which prenatal diagnostic test is best suited to detect Down syndrome?', 'What happens if I get bad results with a chorionic biopsy?' and 'How are genetic diseases detected in a fetus?'.